0xapp123/-MY-Projects-README-/README.md

 to access the DUNK token distribution.
 The NFT staking mechanism allows the DUNK tokens to be vested to holders over time

 - Original Link: <a href="https://seattle-superkongz.herokuapp.com/" target="_blank">Seattle_SuperKongs_Staking</a>
-  - Connect your wallet
-  - Ensure you’re on the right network
-  - Select the NFT’s in your wallet that you want to store

 - Official Link: <a href="https://www.superkongs.io/" target="_blank">Seattle_SuperKongs</a>